How To Have A Lot Of Friends And Create A Large Social Circle

 - They may have access to things other people want (e.g., career opportunities, desirable contacts, a cottage, a car in high school, the ability to get into exclusive places, the ability to teach important skills, etc.)

-If you're in this situation the plus side is you have to do a lot less work to meet people and start friendships with them.
+If you have something like that going for you, the upside is you have to do a lot less work to meet people and start friendships with them.
 The downside, as some of the points above got at, is that sometimes people will want to hang out with you for the wrong reasons.
 They may want to bask in your reflected glory, or take advantage of the status knowing you gives them.
 They may want access to the things you have.
 If you're good looking they may simply want to hook up with you or your friends.
-Faced with this, a lot of people will get more particular about who they hang out with, or will be drawn to associate with friends who are on a more equal footing to them, or who obviously don't care about the rewards they have to offer.
+Faced with this, a lot of advantaged people will get more particular about who they hang out with, or will be drawn to associate with friends who are on a more equal footing to them, or who obviously don't care about the rewards they have to offer.

 Stay in the same area for quite a while

 When you move somewhere new you have to start your social circle from scratch.
 I know several people with a lot of friends who have lived in the same decently sized city for most of their lives.
-They still hang out with a lot of people they knew from high school, and new relationships have kept accumulating on top of that base.
+They still hang out with a lot of their friends from high school, and new relationships have kept piling up on top of that base.
 Of course, sticking to one city isn't for everyone.
-In this situation people's social circles can also accumulate a fair number of dead weight 'legacy friends', who the person can feel obligated to keep in contact with even though they've grown in totally separate directions.
+When someone hasn't moved their social circle can also accumulate a fair number of dead weight "legacy friends", who they can feel obligated to keep in contact with even though they've grown part.